 The following policies and procedures govern CRL's procurement and delivery activities.

-CRL’s policy regarding supply chain conflicts of interest is attached.
+CRL’s policy regarding supply chain conflicts of interest is included below.

 Enquiries or notifications related to conflicts of interest can be sent to the following email address : firstname.lastname@example.org provided that matters which are required to be disclosed: